vonhraban/docs-1/pages/plugins-toolkit.md

 ## How it works

 There is a global plugin manager under micro/plugin which consists of plugins that will be used across the entire toolkit.
 Plugins can be registered by calling `plugin.Register`.
-Each component (api, web, sidecar, cli, bot) has a separate plugin manager used to register plugins which should only be added as part of that component.
+Each component (api, web, proxy, cli, bot) has a separate plugin manager used to register plugins which should only be added as part of that component.
 They can be used in the same way by called `api.Register`, `web.Register`, etc.